TakiTazwar/month-range-react/README.md

 # Month Range Picker React

-Month range picker is a react UI component which is easily customizable and has no depedency except react.
+Month range picker is a react UI component whic,h is easily customizable and has no depedency except react.
 Example of code for using the package is given below.
 Keep Scrolling :)

 ### Input Box